 Team leaders need to know their team members intimately.
 It isn’t just knowing their names and the history that a human resources file might provide, it is getting to know them as individuals.
 To understand who they are and what makes them tick.

 Popular among workplaces today is personality or temperament testing.
 These devices are used to understand one’s own preferences or motivators, but too often they are then used to judge other people and their behaviors.
 The problem is that we begin to understand personality theory and we label people, and we think we know them.
-But once we have placed them as a certain “type” then we no longer get to know them, but think we understand them.
-This is a real problem and short-coming with many of the application of the Meyers-Briggs, DISC, and other like them.
-These each have definite strengths and can be very helpful, but they have definite dangers and concerns as well.
+But once we have placed them as a certain “type” then we no longer get to know them but think we understand them.
+This is a real problem and short-coming with many of the applications of the Meyers-Briggs, DISC, and others like them.
+These each has definite strengths and can be very helpful, but they have definite dangers and concerns as well.